JaredMcB/DDRM/Journals/RJ_KSE_modred.md

 3:12 PM - I am very close to being done with teaching this semester.
 So, I can start ramping up my research.

 Now, the first thing I want to do today is to test the new solvers that have optional aliasing.
 I need to make sure that code is working.
-The I will test the different de-aliasing algorthm.
+The I will test the different de-aliasing algorithm.
 So, here is a goal:
 ##### Goal:
 Get a run of data that agrees with the 2017 paper.